Emotional Health: Does Your Wounded Inner Child Run Your Life?

 As a man, I never related to my inner child.
 In fact, I knew nothing about having an inner child.
 In addition, when I studied psychology at college no one mentioned the inner child at the time.

-Therefore, my inner child remained invisible and unknown to me until my early forties.
+My inner child remained invisible and unknown to me until my early forties.
 My partner at the time told me she had a therapist who worked with healing her inner child.
 This and most of all the pain of being unable to know and express my emotions or needs in relationships motivated me to contact this child.
 I started by reading John Bradshaw’s, Reclaiming and Championing Your Inner Child.

 Over a decade later, my wife, Lyn, assisted me by refusing to accept being my emotional body.
 I will explain this more.
 Our inner child connects to our emotions.
 I numbed and avoided my emotions for two thirds of my life.
 Therefore, instead of feeling and expressing my emotions, I had my wife do this for me as all my previous female partners had done in the past.
 One day Lyn refused to do this.
 She explained I needed to be responsible for my own feelings.
 Therefore, I accepted and began to express my feelings a bit more.
 Over time I could identify my feelings more readily.
 How many men like me unconsciously have their women carry their emotions for them?

 Today I understand the influence of my childhood.
 My father numbed his feelings and pain through alcohol.
 I am grateful I never succumbed to this addiction.
-I learned from my mother to sacrifice and caretake those close to me.
+I learned from my mother to sacrifice and care-take those close to me.
 I have since learned to nurture myself first although I find myself still challenged, as I tend to take on other people’s energies unaware in my desire to assist them.

 I recognize a pattern from my father.
 I swore as a teenager never to drink, yet gradually over seven years I began drinking more and more.
 One day because a new meditation practice required I quit I did so for four years and after I no longer had a craving for alcohol.
 It takes great will power to break such an addictive pattern.